libgdx/libgdx.github.io/wiki/start/project-generation.md

 2. Double-click the downloaded file.
 If this doesn't work, open your command line tool, go to the download folder and run <br><!--`java -jar gdx-setup_latest.jar`-->`java -jar gdx-setup.jar`

+   Otherwise, on Linux, right-click on it and choose "Properties".
+Then go to the "permission" tab and select "Allow executing the file as program".

 This will open the following setup that will allow you to generate your project:

 ![Setup UI](/assets/images/dev/setup/0.png){: style="width: 500px;" }